ffbesp/ffbesp.github.io/README.md

-# ffbesp.github.io
+# FFBE Step-up Probability

-Website output from pstepup
+Site output from pstepup project; see [Github project](https://github.com/ffbesp/pstepup) for more information.